pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 ![Page titled 'Mark order as paid', showing options for changing the payment amount of  €250.00, payment date, and whether or not to notify the customer by email.](../../assets/screens/payment/order-mark-as-paid.png "Orders" )

 !!!
 Warning

-    Before confirming the order as paid, make absolutely sure that you have the correct order, the correct price, and the correct date.
+    Before confirming the order as paid, verify that you have the correct order, the correct price, and the correct date.
-    Once a payment has been recorded, it cannot be deleted.
+    Once pretix has recorded a payment, it is **not** possible to delete it.

 Adjust the payment amount and date if necessary.
-By default, the customer will be notified about the order being marked as paid via email.
+By default, pretix will notify the customer about the order being marked as paid via email.
 You can prevent this by unchecking the box next to "Notify customer by email".
 Confirm by clicking the :btn:Create payment: button.

 This takes you back to the "Order details" page, now with a notification box at the top saying "The payment has been created successfully" and a green tag in the top right saying ":fa3-check: Paid".
-Repeat this process for every order that shows up in the list on the "Orders" page.
+Repeat this process for every order that appears in the list on the "Orders" page.

 ### Handling unresolved transactions

 You can handle unresolved transactions either on the organizer level or on the event level.

-If you are using the automated import via GoCardless or have imported bank data on the organizer level, navigate to :navpath:Your organizer → :fa3-bank: Bank transfer:, which lands you on the page titled "Import bank data".
+If you are using the automated import via **GoCardless** or have imported bank data on the **organizer level**, navigate to :navpath:Your organizer → :fa3-bank: Bank transfer:, which lands you on the page titled "Import bank data".
-If you have imported bank data on the event level, navigate to :navpath:Your event → :fa3-bank: Bank transfer:, which lands you on the page titled "Import bank data".
+If you have imported bank data on the **event level**, navigate to :navpath:Your event → :fa3-bank: Bank transfer:, which lands you on the page titled "Import bank data".
 The process is the same from here on out.

-If there are unresolved transactions, they will be displayed on this page as a list titled "Unresolved transactions".
+If there are unresolved transactions, this page will display them in a list titled "Unresolved transactions".
 For every transaction in this list, you have two options:
 You can either tell pretix to ignore it by clicking the :btn-icon:fa3-trash:: button, or you can search for a matching order and assign the order code to the transaction.

 In order to do so, use the "Order code" field on the unresolved transaction.
-You can enter part of the order code, the buyer's name, one of the attendees' names, or the email address used to place the order.
+You can enter part of the order code, the buyer's name, one of the attendees' names, or the email address that was used to place the order.
 Select the matching order from the suggested search results and click the :btn-icon:fa3-check:: button to confirm.
 Repeat this process for all unresolved orders.

 You can view orders by navigating to :navpath:Your event: → :fa3-shopping-cart: Orders:.

-Only delete transactions if they are unrelated to the event you are hosting and no matching order can be found.
+Only delete transactions if they are unrelated to the event you are hosting and you cannot find a matching order.
-If a transaction has been imported before, it is recognized as a duplicate and ignored upon repeated import, even if the original entry has been deleted.
+If pretix has imported  a transaction before, the software recognizes it as a duplicate and ignores it upon repeated import, even if you have deleted the original entry.